pglim/prjcase3backup/README.md

 env: Set the environment variables.

-These are the jobs defined in main.yml which will be run in GitHub Actions workflow:
+These are the jobs defined in ecr.yml which will be run in GitHub Actions workflow:
 *** Program

-## Step 1: Create main.yml in .github/workflows folder
+## Step 1: Create ecr.yml in .github/workflows folder
+*** Diagram in instruction

 ## Step 2: Add AWS_ACCESS_KEY_ID, ASW_SECRET_ACCESS_KEY and Snyk_Token to GitHub Secrets
-*** Diagram
+*** Diagram in instruction

 ## Step 3: Create a pull request and commit a merge in GitHub to start the workflow
-*** Diagram
+*** Diagram in instruction

 ## Lesson Learnt
 1. Team collaboration is critical for the success of the project